 The Seventh Doctor: As William Shakespeare once said to me, "come and have a go if you think you're hard enough!"

 In one of the most famous Batman stories, "Night of the Stalker" (From Detective Comics #439), Batman steals the keys out of the car of a bunch of thugs who have just shot and killed a married couple in front of their young son.
 He just stands there and jingles them when the panicked thugs begin tearing around looking for the keys.
 They can have them.
 If they want them that bad.

 Thug:(who was cool and collected seconds before) He's the devil!

 In Kung Fu Panda, towards the end, Po holds up the Dragon Scroll and tells Tai Lung "You want it?
 Come and get it."
-Subverted in that Tai Lung punches Po out right then and there with almost zero effort.
-Double Subverted when Po rebounds into Tai Lung, and the leopard loses the scroll.
+Tai Lung punches Po out right then and there with almost zero effort.
+Po rebounds into Tai Lung, and the leopard loses the scroll.

 Raphael does a finger gesture while holding his sai in TMNT.
 The director mentions on the commentary track that the animators didn't understand what it was supposed to look like from the script and storyboards until he personally showed them.